In this guide, we’ve outlined:

 – Economic

-Can relate to the economy or agricultural industry as a whole.
+Can relate to the economy, or specifically agricultural industry.

-But, can also relate to profit/revenues, production, prices for consumers, and so on.
+But, can also relate to the profit/revenues for individual farmers, production, prices for consumers, and so on.

 – Social